Carlos-Menino/Minimal_Congestion_Spanning_Tree/README.md

 -------------------------------------------- Instructions from python console ---------------------------------------------------------------

-Set the variable number_cores in the file Congestion_Git.py as you wish.
+Set the variable number_cores (by default number_cores = 16) in the file Congestion_Git.py as you wish.
 This sets the number of threads to be used by multiprocess.

 Import in python console mandatory libraries and the repository files: spanning_trees.py, test_graphs.py, Congestion_Git.py

-If you want to test the sCD_p algorithm for the classical congestion in the hypercube graph H_7 beginning from a random spanning tree:
+Example: If you want to test the sCD_p algorithm for the classical congestion in the hypercube graph H_7 beginning from a random spanning tree:

 > G = test_graphs.hypercube_graph(7)